Caitlin-Sykes/ComputerCraft-Scripts/PlayerLog/playerlog.md

 ## Introduction

-This script monitors players logging in and out, as well as keeping a written log at ```/logger/log.txt```
+This script monitors players logging in and out, as well as keeping a written log at ```/logger/log.txt``` It also displays the top three players in terms of playtime, at the top of the monitor.

 ## Features

 - **Player Logging Script**
+- **Top Three Players**
 - **Custom Colours for different players**

 ## Requirements